 Mix the Plaster according to package directions, taking into account the helpful plaster of paris tips above.
 Holding the hat by the string dip the hat fully into the plaster mixture.
 Remove and let drip dry for a moment and dip again.
-This is the best way to get full coverage – dip each hat a couple times, until it looks sufficiently covered.
+This is the best way to get full coverage – dip each hat a couple of times until it looks sufficiently covered.

-Create the ruffle hat design, or the plaster hat bows, by following the same instructions with a bit of fabric, secure onto the hats with plaster (wearing your nail saving gloves) while everything is still wet
+Create the ruffle DIY Easter hat design, or the plaster hat bows, by following the same instructions with a bit of fabric, secure onto the hats with plaster (wearing your nail saving gloves) while everything is still wet

 Hang by the string in a dry room to set the plaster.
 Note: if you are doing this part in your garage or basement the room temperature must be above 55 degrees to set the plaster properly.